-Microsoft Azure Storage Explorer is a stand-alone app that enables you to easily work with Azure Storage data on Windows, macOS, and Linux.
-The app can connect to Storage accounts hosted on Azure, National Clouds, and Azure Stack.
+Microsoft Azure Storage Explorer is a standalone app that makes it easy to work with Azure Storage data on Windows, macOS, and Linux.
+The app can connect to storage accounts hosted on Azure, national clouds, and Azure Stack.

-This guide summarizes solutions for common issues seen in Storage Explorer.
+This guide summarizes solutions for issues that are commonly seen in Storage Explorer.

-Role-based access control (RBAC) provides fine-grained access management of Azure resources by combining sets of permissions into roles.
-Here are some suggestions you can follow to get RBAC working in Storage Explorer.
+Azure role-based access control Azure RBAC enables highly granular access management of Azure resources by combining sets of permissions into roles.
+Here are some strategies to get Azure RBAC working optimally in Storage Explorer.

-What do I need to see my resources in Storage Explorer?
+How do I access my resources in Storage Explorer?

 You must have permission to list storage accounts.
-You can get this permission by being assigned the "Reader" role.
+To get this permission, you must be assigned the Reader role.

 Storage Explorer can also use account keys to authenticate requests.
-You can get access to keys with more powerful roles, such as the "Contributor" role.
+You can get access to account keys through more powerful roles, such as the Contributor role.

 Access keys grant unrestricted permissions to anyone who holds them.
-Therefore, it is generally not recommended they be handed out to account users.
-If you need to revoke access keys, you can regenerate them from the Azure Portal.
+Therefore, we don't recommend that you hand out these keys to account users.
+If you need to revoke access keys, you can regenerate them from the Azure portal.

 Why do I need a management layer role to see my resources in Storage Explorer?